jimorc/jsdr/README.md

 ## Status

 This project is currently being developed on an M1 MacOS computer.
 The intent is to port it to both Windows and Linux once it has become at least minimally usable.

 **Be forewarned!**

 This project is very much in its beginning stages.
 There is essentially no usable functionality provided at this point in time, and given my track record with large projects, it is likely never to come to a usable state.

+## How to Build

+Because it is intended that this project be built on MacOS, Windows, and Linux, and because it uses a potentially large number of open source libraries, the build instructions can be quite extensive.
+For that reason, the build instructions are kept in a separate document: [Building jSDR](Building_jSDR.md)